• Disease Overview

 Treatment

-The standard management of Duane syndrome may involve observation, treatment of amblyopia (such as patching of the better seeing eye) or possibly surgery.
-The goal of surgery is the elimination or improvement of an unacceptable head turn, the elimination or reduction of significant misalignment of the eyes, the reduction of severe retraction, and the improvement of upshoots and downshoots.
+The standard management of Duane syndrome may involve observation, treatment of amblyopia (such as patching of the better seeing eye) or possibly surgery, which may be offered in about 50% of patients The goal of surgery is the elimination or improvement of an unacceptable head turn, the elimination or reduction of significant misalignment of the eyes, the reduction of severe retraction and the improvement of upshoots and downshoots.
 Surgery does not eliminate the fundamental abnormality of innervation and no surgical technique has been completely successful in eliminating the abnormal eye movements.
 Simple horizontal muscle recession procedures, vertical rectus muscle transposition procedures, or combinations of the two may be successful in improving or eliminating head turns and misalignment of the eyes.
 The choice of procedure must be individualized.
+Botulinum toxin injections have been used to help estimate the outcome of proposed surgical intervention.

 • < Previous section